 Once you've created a release, you'll see the following information for the latest app release you rolled out to each track in a table under “Latest releases” on your Releases overview page.

-- Release: Name to identify release in the Play Console only, such as an internal code name or build version.
+- Release: Name to identify release in Play Console only, such as an internal code name or build version.

 - Track: The track that the release has been rolled out to.